MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-NFT-transfers-of-smart-account.md

 ## Step 1: Set Up Moralis

-Read our article, [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key), and make sure to finish all the steps.
+Read our [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) article and finish all of its steps.
 Only after that can you go ahead to complete this guide.

 ## Step 2: Method to Get and Retrieve NFT transfers for a Given Smart Account Address

 To transfer an NFT to another user, the current owner initiates the transfer process.
 This typically involves interacting with the NFT smart contract and specifying the recipient's wallet address.
 The transfer request is then broadcast to the blockchain network.

 You can use the [`getWalletNFTTransfers`](/web3-data-api/evm/reference/get-wallet-nft-transfers) API endpoint to get all transactions for an address of a smart account.
-This endpoint allows you to fetch transactions for a given address of a smart account.
+Moreover, this endpoint allows you to fetch transactions for a given address of a smart account.

 You will need two essential parameters: